-- This crash involving a B-25 is one of three B-25 crashes that occurred in 1960.
-The other two occurred on an Oregon fire on the same day and a Washington fire several days prior.
+- This crash involving a B-25 is one of three or more B-25 crashes that occurred in 1960.
+Two other crashes occurred on an Oregon fire on the same day and on a Washington fire several days prior.

-- Forest Service Investigation provides suggestions of Probable Cause for the three B-25 crashes
+- Forest Service Investigation in the 1960s provides suggestions of Probable Cause for the three B-25 crashes

 - In Spite of All Advances, Forest Fire Cost still Appalling in Terms of Money and Lives